Pro-Russian Civilians Told to Flee Raising Fear of Imminent Invasion

 A Russian-backed separatist leader in eastern Ukraine has ordered women, children and the elderly to flee over the border to Russia in an ominous warning sign that an invasion could happen at any time.

 Denish Pushilin, head of the self-proclaimed Donetsk People’s Republic, announced the mass evacuation in a social media post on Friday.
-The separatist leader said that “Russian leadership” had authorized his order, claiming that the Kremlin has prepared shelters and facilities to accommodate hundreds of thousands of evacuees.
+The separatist leader said that “Russian leadership” had authorized his order, claiming that Ukraine was preparing a military offensive, which it denies.
+The Kremlin has prepared shelters and facilities to accommodate hundreds of thousands of evacuees.

 “As of today, Feb.
 18, a mass centralized evacuation of the population to the Russian Federation has been organized,” Pushilin said.
 The Interfax news agency reported that several hundred thousand people are now expected to leave the Donetsk People’s Republic to get to the neighboring Russian region of Rostov, starting with women and children.